EndPointCorp/end-point-blog/2009/12/19/dstat.html.md

-I recently came across a useful tool I hadn't heard of before: [dstat](http://dag.wieers.com/home-made/dstat/), by Dag Wieers (of DAG RPM-building fame).
-He describes it as "a versatile replacement for vmstat, iostat, netstat, nfsstat and ifstat."
+I recently came across a useful tool I hadn’t heard of before: [dstat](http://dag.wiee.rs/home-made/dstat/), by Dag Wieers (of DAG RPM-building fame).
+He describes it as “a versatile replacement for vmstat, iostat, netstat, nfsstat and ifstat.”

 The most immediate benefit I found is the collation of system resource monitoring output at each point in time, removing the need to look at output from multiple monitors.
 The coloring helps readability too: